CasparStanley/KRANIO-Addon/README.md

   <li>Expand the KRANIO Addon item, and press the "Remove" button</li>
   <ul>
     <li>Alternatively, you can simply uncheck the box next to the addon name.
 This will only disable the addon, not uninstall it, making it easier to start using again later.</li>
-    <li>If you are troubleshooting, however, you should try and fully remove the addon, and ensure all versions of Blender are restarted before attempting to install it again.</li>
+    <li>If you are troubleshooting, however, you should try fully removing the addon, and ensure all versions of Blender are restarted before attempting to install it again.</li>
   </ul>
 </ol>